How to Keep Compost From Smelling + 5 Odor-Free Compost Bins

 6. How can I make compost at home without smell?

 The best way to make compost at home without smell is to follow a guide on proper composting.
 Any well-done compost will smell pleasant.
-If you're just starting out and you're not confident you'll get it right to start, you can rely on other methods, such as using an electric composter like Lomi.
+If you're just starting out and you're not confident you'll get it right to start, you can rely on other methods, such as using an electric food waste recycler like Lomi.

 If the only reason you haven’t started composting is that you’re worried about the smells, we hope we’ve convinced you it won’t be a problem!
 Compost generally smells pleasant, but there are great ways to ensure there won’t be any smells at all.
 One such way is with Lomi, which will easily and swiftly turn your kitchen scraps into wonderful dirt.
 Check out what people are saying about Lomi to see if it’s right for you!